jaime-varela/stratified_data_split_for_object_detection/Readme.md

 This repo utilizes Mixed Integer Linear Programming (MILP) to perform a stratified k-way split of COCO datasets.
-The figure below compares the KL-divergence between the initial dataset and the validation dataset obtained from an 80/20 train–validation split, using both the MILP-based splitter and a random image split.
+The figure below compares the KL-divergence between class distributions in the initial dataset and those in the validation set obtained from an 80/20 train–validation split.
+Results are shown for both the MILP-based splitter and a random image-based split.

 ![alt text](docs/entropy_vs_data_size.png)